cbyeung/cbyeung.github.io/_posts/2017-05-29-a-brief-history-of-acoustics.md

 ![Sinusoid]({{ site.url }}/images/acoustics/sinusoid.svg){:.text-width}
 <center>Figure 1: A sinusoidal wave.
 For small amplitudes, P<sub>+</sub> = P<sub>-</sub> .</center>
 <br>
-In general, due to the Perfect Gas Law, sound waves propagate adiabatically (because sound oscillations tend to be very fast) rather than isothermally.
-This means compression regions get hotter, rarefactions cooler.
+In general, sound waves propagate adiabatically (because sound oscillations tend to be very fast) rather than isothermally.
+Due to the Perfect Gas Law, compression regions get hotter, rarefactions cooler.
 As a consequence, speed of sound is faster in the hotter compression regions.
 Components of a wave move at different speeds, causing a sinusoid to distort and eventually become an N-wave.
 Since a distorted wave is a superposition of the fundamental *plus* higher harmonics, as a wave is distorted, energy migrates into higher harmonics.

 ## Surface tension
 A liquid is a state of matter which cannot sustain a shear.
 It deforms continuously.
 A gas expands to fill all available space, while a liquid does not.
 Surface tension is a property of all liquids.